 In this final part of the essay, I will try to close the circle by bringing us back to where our journey began—place.
-Someone reading the last tab could easily come away thinking that place is an idyllic island surrounded by the stormy seas of capital.
+Someone reading the "Place" essay could easily come away thinking that place is an peaceful island surrounded by the stormy seas of capital.
 Here, I want to set the record straight by arguing that while place can muster significant resources in defense of its own rules of reproduction, it is no more immune to the logic of capital than are space and time.
-The two industries that I will discuss here, travel/tourism and place branding, are worth considering on account of the role they play in disciplining place to the reproduction requirements of the capitalist mode of production.
+The two industries that I will discuss here, tourism and place branding, are worth considering on account of the role they play in disciplining place to the reproduction requirements of the capitalist mode of production.

 Place branding, travel and tourism form an interlocking economic whole in relation to the capitalist production of place and space.
 In recent years, the first of these has become a lucrative business for professional consultants who offer their services to place-based clients all over the world.
 Actors in the place-branding line of work speak a language imported from the world of business management, a language that reflects the contradictions intrinsic to place branding as a political-economic project.

 In pitches made to potential clients, place is imagined as an efficiently run corporation adhering to best business practices.
-The people living in a place are viewed not as antagonistic classes engaged in a war of position, nor as citizens with guaranteed rights to participate in governance, nor as members of a broader public motivated by multiple and sometimes conflicting identities.
-Rather, they are viewed as "stakeholders" whose lives are impacted by decisions made about the place where they live.
-In business speak, stakeholders straddle the divide between engaged actors and concerned spectators, in stark contrast with shareholders who own pieces of the place/corporation which is being branded.
+The people living in a place are viewed not as antagonistic classes engaged in a war of position, nor as citizens with the right to participate in governance, nor as members of a broader public motivated by multiple and sometimes conflicting identities.
+They are viewed as stakeholders whose lives are impacted by decisions made about the place where they live, and whose interests are best represented by nonprofits and NGOs with close ties to real estate states.

-The business and discourse of place branding have also burrowed into the academy, as my snarky MBA reference suggests.
+The business and discourse of place branding have also burrowed into the academy.
 Universities, business schools, marketing programs and economics departments promote place branding not only through their research and teaching functions but also through their economic partnerships with local real estate interests and governing regimes at the local and state level.
-Nowadays, the president of an urban university like Georgia State University, where I used to teach, is a formidable figure on the public stage for reasons that have less to with higher education than with higher property values.
-(GSU is arguably the number-one driver of the commercial and residential real estate markets in downtown Atlanta.)
+Nowadays, the president of an urban university like Georgia State University, where I used to work, is a formidable figure on the public stage for reasons that have less to do with higher education than with higher property values.

-This complex sees travel, tourism and place branding as interlocking parts of a virtuous circle.
-To take just one example, Bloom Consulting, founded by a Portuguese entrepreneur in 2003 and with a worldwide client list, boasts of having offices in Lisbon, Madrid, London, Paris, São Paulo and Riyadh.
+Travel, tourism and place branding are seen by professional consultants as interlocking parts of a virtuous circle.
+Consider the case of Bloom Consulting, which was founded by a Portuguese entrepreneur in 2003.
+It boasts a worldwide client list and a network of offices in Lisbon, Madrid, London, Paris, São Paulo and Riyadh.
 "We provide countries, regions and cities with a range of consulting services and proprietary technology," Bloom declares on its website, "to create innovative Place Branding Strategies and measure Nation and Place Brand effectiveness and reputation."

-To help potential clients see the value of the services on offer Bloom has developed a visual aid called the "Country Brand Wheel," which looks like an apple pie divided into five equal slices.
+To help potential clients visualize the value of the services its offers Bloom has developed the "Country Brand Wheel," which looks like an apple pie divided into five equal slices.
 At the center of the pie is a big black hole in which float two words in bold white font, "Central Idea."
-The Central Idea represents the brand while the slices of the pie represent the benefits to be derived from the successful implementation of Bloom's strategic place branding.
+The Central Idea represents the brand while the five slices of the pie represent the benefits to be derived from the successful implementation of Bloom's strategic place branding.

 To use Bloom's terminology these benefits break down into exports, investment, tourism, talent and prominence.
 Each benefit is aimed at a particular group of stakeholders, though Bloom is quick to point out that place branding is not a zero-sum game but an everyone-wins game in which the benefits will be broadly shared among all the place stakeholders.
-The first three benefits go to the usual suspects in the business sector, the fourth to members of the high-tech "creative class" trumpeted by urbanist Richard Florida and the fifth to "the general public," a catch-all for the vast majority of stakeholders who don't make their living in business or high tech.
+The benefits of exports, investment and tourism go to the business sector; the benefits of talent go to members of the high-tech "creative class"; the benefits of prominence go to "the general public," a catch-all for the vast majority of people who don't make their living in business or high tech.
 In other words, the public receives one of the five slices of Bloom's apple pie, which is probably an accurate measure of its standing among professional place branders.

-Like Boom and the place-branding industry in general, I see travel, tourism and place branding as interlocking parts of a circle.
-But the circle I see is embedded in another larger circle, whether virtuous or vicious is for you to decide.
 Today, travel and tourism make up 10 percent of the world's GDP and 10 percent of its workforce.
 According to a recent study by Bloom Consulting of 63 cities worldwide, the perception of a city accounts for 23 percent of its tourist income, 37 percent of its foreign investment and 22 percent of its net migration income.
-Taken together, these three economic indicators represent 1 percent of global GDP.
+Taken together, these three economic indicators of place branding represent 1 percent of global GDP.
 “This will be a game-changer for the nation branding and place branding sector,” trumpeted Bloom's CEO upon release of the study, arguing that the evidence left little doubt that even small investments in place branding will pay large dividends in terms of a place's perception, growth and competitive standing.

-To understand why we must place travel, tourism and place branding in the larger context of capitalist restructuring over the last forty years.
+The rise of place banding, the tourism-real estate regime of accumulation and real estate states are part of the process of capitalist restructuring which has been unfolding over the last forty years.
 In the US and large parts of Europe, the regime of mass production and mass consumption which had reached its culmination during the two decades following World War II, the so-called "Golden Age" of capitalism, began to unravel.
 At the same time, the rise of finance capital and merchant capital vis-à-vis industrial capital, at least in the Global North, laid the foundation of a capitalist class alliance that aimed to open up global markets and reign in the protectionist and redistributionist priorities of national policy makers.
 International financial institutions like the IMF and World Bank played a crucial role in advancing the class project of globalization, backstopping the privileges of lenders and bondholders worldwide while imposing harsh austerity programs throughout the Global South in the name of competitiveness.

 The forces of globalization and financialization were aided and abetted by revolutionary developments in communications and transportation technologies, from computers and satellites to fiber optics and containerization.
 What Marx characterized as "the annihilation of space by time" in capital's quest for ever-shorter turnover times became a tidal wave of "time-space compression," to use Harvey's terminology.
 From these seismic shifts in the production, circulation and realization of value issued a whole host of changes in the realms of governance, biopolitics, subjectivity, culture and identity, which are usually lumped under the general heading of neoliberalism and which Harvey identified as "the conditions of postmodernity."